acidicgaseouscloud/GReset/README.md

 ### BitChute
 Doesn't have varying results by country.

-1. Scrape BitChute for the search results
+1. Scrape BitChute for the search results using this [package](https://github.com/bumatic/bitchute-scraper)
 2. Use search results to download the videos

+---
+# Footnotes

 [^1]: Fails at countries with multiple words in their name.
 [^2]: Doesn't account for multilingual names of the phenomenon.